hashicorp/terraform-plugin-framework/docs/design/upgrade-resource-state.md

 }
 ```

 In this setup, the framework could only implement a thin abstraction over the request data since it has no previous schema information.
-One framework workaround to remove this hurdle for provider developers might be to introduce additional method on `ResourceType` or `Resource` to fetch previous schema.
+One framework workaround to remove this hurdle for provider developers might be to introduce an additional method on `ResourceType` or `Resource` to fetch previous schema.

 ```go
 // New type